brigadier/simplepool/README.md

 too often.
 Luckily, pools are usually static
 * So all the gen_servers must be started with `gen_server:start_link/4`, with either {local, Name} or {global, Name}.
 See an example module in tests
-* No any built-in load-balansing features.
+* No any built-in load-balancing features.
 You get all the workers in a pool and if you want you may balance them yourself.
 The only built-in balancing is random.
 So if you are going to use synchronous `gen_server:call` ensure that the callbacks don't take much time.